Staffjoy/client_python/README.md

 To get your organization ID, look at the URL path when you go to the Manager app while logged in.

+## Rate Limits

+This client sleeps for .5 seconds after every request.
+Thus, in a single thread, requests are limited to 120 per minute.
+This is done to avoid rate limiting.
+Staffjoy's API currently rate limits to 300 requests per second across keys and IPs.
+Thus, by using this library, you should never encounter a rate limit (assuming one executing thread per IP address).

 ## Updates

 If you use this library, please subscribe to the [Staffjoy API Updates Google Group](https://groups.google.com/forum/#!forum/staffjoy-api-updates) for important notifications about changes and deprecations.